 Malaysia is a federal connotational monarchy, divided into two regions: Peninsular Malaysia and Borneo's East Malaysia.
 These are subdivided into thirteen states and three federal territories.

 Malaysia was ruled by various Malay kingdoms, until it became subject to the British Empire, from the eighteenth century on, Malaya was restructured as the Federation of Malaya in 1948 and achieved independence on 31 August 1957.
-The independent Malaya united with the then British crown colonies of North Borneo, Sarawak, and Singapore on 16 September 1963 to become Malaysia.
+The independent Malaya united with the then British crown colonies of North Borneo, Sarawak, and Singapore, on 16 September 1963, to become Malaysia.
 In August 1965, Singapore was expelled from the federation and became a separate independent country.
+The ruling political coalition, Barisan Nasional, has been in power for more than 50 years.

 This is a very diverse population.
 About half the population is ethnically Malay, with minorities of Chinese, Indians, and indigenous peoples.
 The country's official language is Malaysian Malay, whilst many people also speak English.